StefanYohansson/StefanYohansson.github.io/_posts/2016-12-23-projectsh-for-lazy-people.md

 Have you ever need to change from one project to another?
 If you get yourself writing `cd ../../ [...]` just to go somewhere else to execute one command or cat a file or something else, I know your pain.

-Recently, I found a project called `direnv`, an environment switcher for the shell, and things start make sense for me.
+Recently, a friend point me to `direnv` project, an environment switcher for the shell, and things start make sense for me.
 When I go to a folder, direnv automagically execute a script to configure/initialize things, so I just need to start coding.
 Everything was beautiful until I start programming in projects using API + front-end as separated projects, now things start being annoying again.

 # The Problem